Here is my entry for this week’s The Daily Post -Orange, Aren’t you glad it is photo time https://dailypost.wordpress.com/dp_photo_challenge/orange/

 ORANGE – A SYMBOL OF SUN AND FIRE

 Bright orange marigold or zhendu, as known locally in India, are often the most sought after flowers for decorating temple altars, door entrances and wedding mandap or seating.
-Once again, orange is the auspicious and revered colour most preferred in Hindu functions.
+Once again, orange is the auspicious colour of preference.